 Before this year, I figured I’d be living in a functioning democracy for the rest of my life.
 Yet at Christmas 2017, I’m not so sure.
 What of Christmas now?

 How do we comfort others in this digital age?
 Is a text message or emoji enough?
 When, pray tell, should we actually use the phone to call?
 Or…talk face-to-face?!
 A recent NY Times commentary, “The Art of Condolence” by author Bruce Feiler, wades into these choppy waters of shifting cultural expectations.
 Penned after Feiler’s own mighty […]

 One line I read a few weeks ago about congregational life together has stuck with me in a big way.
 I’ve brought it up, in one way or another, several times already.
 In a Christian Century article, “More People, Looser Ties” David Eagle drops the sentence: “Think of it this way: a congregation with 100 […]

 I recently heard Adam Grant, author of Originals: How Non-Conformists Move the World on MPR.
 The show proved delightful, and one line has stuck with me.
 Grant said (something like): Creativity is old things in new combinations and new things in old combinations.
 That description is also a simple, though fairly accurate, way of describing […]

-An essay of mine is up today at Huffington Post Religion, ON Scripture, Day1 and Sojourners.
-Entitled, “What on Earth?
-Earth Day, God, and the Apocalypse” it is a commentary on Revelation 21:1-6, one of the lectionary readings for this coming Sunday.
-I’ll post the intro below, and I invite you to click over to the other sites [...]
+A short essay of mine is up this week at Huffington Post Religion, ON Scripture, and Day1.
+Entitled, “The Money Lie: Consumerism’s Empty Promise” it’s a commentary on Philippians 3:17-4:1, the Epistle lectionary reading for this coming Sunday, Lent II.
+I’ll post the intro below, and I invite you to click over to the other sites for the full piece. […]